-Pre-conditions (if any)
+Pre-conditions

 An M2M Application, hosted on an application server, provides services for fleet management by making use of (and communicating with) an M2M Device that is mounted on a vehicle of the fleet.

 The vehicle is running on the road.
 It means the mobility characteristics of the M2M device (the vehicle) is high mobility (the engine is on)